AllenWangYi/AllenWangYi.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
      Evaluate model on the same set of objects used in the training dataset.
+(Success rate: 0.8)
 </div>

 <div class="row justify-content-sm-center align-items-center">